VirusPilot/install-scripts/README.md

 ./install-scripts/install-rtl-sdr.sh
 ```

-## OGN Tracker (intended to be installed on top of a 32bit Stratux Europe Edition)
+## OGN Tracker (intended to be installed on top of Stratux Europe Edition)
 source: https://github.com/pjalocha/esp32-ogn-tracker

 This script installs and sets up the development environment: